The breadth of the Reality Kernel: the same formalism across many physical bodies, compositions, and mathematical readings.

 The same kernel can be read through several branches of mathematics.
 A substrate lens is one such reading.

-The filings name five such readings: an optical-primitives reading, a neural-architecture reading that treats the closed loop as a trainable network, an information-theoretic reading, a control-theoretic reading, and a hardness reading that treats the channel as a physical function which is hard to reproduce.
+The filings name five such readings: an optical-primitives reading, a neural-architecture reading that treats the closed loop as a trainable network, an information-theoretic reading, a control-theoretic reading, and a cryptographic-primitives reading, grounded in measured hardness, that treats the channel as a physical function which is hard to reproduce.

 These readings do not define separate objects.
 They describe the same structure from different fields.
 The Reality Kernel recurs across those fields, which is why the same formalism keeps applying.